 Unfortunately, digital wallet technology was shaky, and customers and retailers were slow to adopt over concerns like security or not even being aware of the existence of digital wallets.
 All of that thinking changed in October 2014 when Apple Pay debuted.
 Now we have digital wallets from a wide-range of organizations like Samsung, Starbucks, and Due.

 While digital wallets have completely taken over payments, there’s no denying that they’ve gone mainstream.
 In fact, eMarketer found that in 2015 there were around 23.2 million people in the U.S. using proximity mobile payments.
-The number was expected to increase to 61.8% to 37.5 million.
+The number was expected to increase by 61.8% to 37.5 million.
 By 2017, eMarketer 37.0 percent of the younger age group will have adopted the technology.

 “Younger consumers generally have fewer apprehensions when it comes to experimenting with and eventually adopting new technologies,” said eMarketer analyst Bryan Yeager.
 “That’s certainly true for mobile payments, where security concerns are more pronounced among older consumers.
 Ultimately, mobile wallets will need to have a strong track record of security to attract more users across all demographics long-term.”